 The Summer Technology Institute is a day-long workshop for faculty and staff that focuses on the convergence of pedagogy and technology.
 In 2017, the Institute explored varied pathways to learning.
 You can view the multimedia recap.
 The 2019 Summer Institute will be held on June 3rd .
 Learn more and register.

 Throughout the semester, faculty can participate in lunch-time technology workshops.
 Sessions cover the effective use of educational tools, such as for assessment, lecture capture, student engagement and more.
 See upcoming sessions and RSVP.

-Teaching with Technology Innovations grants were first awarded in 2011 for the purpose of developing computing proficiency for use in the classroom, for designing new instructional techniques and programs, for improving teaching effectiveness, and for increasing student learning.
+Teaching with Technology Innovation grants were first awarded in 2011 for the purpose of developing computing proficiency for use in the classroom, for designing new instructional techniques and programs, for improving teaching effectiveness, and for increasing student learning.